Trifolium hybridum

+Trifolium hybridum, the alsike clover, is a species of flowering plant in the pea family, Fabaceae.
+The trifoliate leaves are unmarked and the stalked, pale pink or whitish flower head grows from the leaf axils.

+Native to Europe, the plant is found in fields and on roadsides.
+It has been linked with toxicity in horses.
+It has some agricultural applications due to its ability to lower soil pH.

 Description

-Alsike clover is a perennial plant with a semi-erect, sparsely branched, grooved stem, hairy in its upper regions.
+Growing up to 40 cm tall, T. hybridum is a perennial plant with a semi-erect, sparsely branched, grooved stem, hairy in its upper regions.
 The leaves are alternate and stalked with small stipules.
 The leaves have three blunt-tipped ovate, unspotted leaflets with finely toothed margins.

-The inflorescence has a long stalk and is densely globose.
+From April to October in the Northern Hemisphere, the densely globose inflorescence blooms from a long stalk attached to the leaf axils.
 The individual florets have a five-lobed calyx and an irregular corolla consisting of five pink petals, one upstanding "standard", two lateral "wings" and the lower two fused to form a "keel".
 There are ten stamens and a single carpal.